LLB, BTech

 Andrew is very experienced in government ICT contracting, having advised on the development of the Queensland Information Technology Contracting (QITC) Framework in Queensland and the equivalent framework in New South Wales (Procure IT).

 He is part of the Holding Redlich team that was appointed to the Government’s procurement and probity panel, and is co-presenter of Holding Redlich’s procurement seminar series.
 Andrew is an experienced presenter, having delivered training to Queensland Health, the Department of Education and the Department of Housing and Public Works and others on various topics, including QITC, privacy (including seminars in Logan, Ipswich, Toowoomba and Townsville), drones and blockchain.
-He has also presented on legal issues in IT as a guest lecturer to the UQ MBA course, and is co-author of the Australian chapter on Public Procurement in the International Comparative Legal Guide 2019.
+He has also presented on legal issues in IT as a guest lecturer to the UQ MBA course, and is co-author of the Australian chapter on Public Procurement in the International Comparative Legal Guide 2019, and author of the Australian chapter on Cybersecurity for the GDR Insights Handbook 2023.

-Andrew is a member of the Local Government Association of Queensland’s Data Ethics Panel, is recognised in the 2019 to 2022 editions of Doyles’ Guide as a recommended Technology, Media & Telecommunications lawyer in Queensland and has also been listed in the Best Lawyers in Australia 2020 to 2023 editions for the area of Information Technology Law, including Lawyer of the Year 2023 for ICT Law in Brisbane.
+Andrew is recognised in the 2019 to 2022 editions of Doyle's Guide as a recommended Technology, Media & Telecommunications lawyer in Queensland and in the 2023 edition Doyle's Guide as a leading Technology, Media & Telecommunications lawyer in Queensland.
+He has also been listed in the Best Lawyers in Australia 2020 to 2025 editions for the area of Information Technology Law, including Lawyer of the Year 2023 for ICT Law in Brisbane.

 Andrew’s experience includes the following: